Charles Drain (politician)

-Charles Duncan Drain (January 24, 1913 – January 27, 1991) was a politician from Alberta, Canada.
+Charles Duncan Drain (January 24, 1913 – January 27, 1991) was a Canadian politician.
 He served in the Legislative Assembly of Alberta from 1967 to 1975 as a member of the Social Credit caucus in both government and opposition.

 Political career

 Drain first ran for a seat to the Alberta Legislature in the 1967 general election.
 He defeated incumbent MLA Garth Turcott to pick up the Pincher Creek-Crowsnest electoral district for the governing Social Credit party.
-In the 1971 general election he defeated two other candidates.
-In the 1975 general election his share of the popular vote fell sharply and he was defeated by Progressive Conservative candidate Fred Bradley.
+In the 1971 general election, he defeated two other candidates.
+In the 1975 general election, his share of the popular vote fell sharply and he was defeated by Progressive Conservative candidate Fred Bradley.

+Personal life

+Charles married Mary Michalski and together they had four children, Douglas, Clair, Edmund, and James.
+Edmund died in 2021.